|Nutritional Guidelines (per serving)|

-- Rinse the eggplant, peppers and tomatoes.
+Rinse the eggplant, peppers, and tomatoes.
 Cut the eggplants in half lengthwise, and brush the cut side with olive oil and place cut side down in the pan.
 Make small slits in the skin of the eggplants so that they don't split open as they cook.

-- Peel the onions, then place the peppers, onions and head of garlic in the roasting pan.
+Peel the onions, then place the peppers, onions, and head of garlic in the roasting pan.
 Brush all vegetables with olive oil and sprinkle with salt.

-- If any vegetables, particularly peppers are thoroughly cooked, while others need more time, remove from pan and continue roasting the rest.
+If any vegetables, particularly peppers are thoroughly cooked, while others need more time, remove from pan and continue roasting the rest.